Managing your money as a student can sometimes be a bit tough. But one thing that does help is the amount of student discounts you can get!

 Like NUS Extra, the website has a whole host of online discounts, including 10% off New Look, Apple and Cath Kidston.

-Discounts are often boosted for a limited time and you'll get the notifcations through the app.
+Discounts are often boosted for a limited time and you'll get the notifications through the app.
 You will have to take a picture of yourself though, so only you can use the discounts!

 Find out more about UNiDAYS